marzhall/mforth/readme.md

 `dec <statements> <name> as` is the format for functions, e.g.:

+Aliasing the plus operator:
+	mforth: dec + plus as
+	>
+	mforth: 2 2 plus
+	> 4
+	mforth:

+Writing a simple factorial:
 	mforth: dec dup 1 == ! if dup 1 - fact * then fact as
 	>
 	mforth: 4 fact